nystudio107/craft-scripts/README.md

 See [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) for a detailed writeup.

-If you're using `mysql 5.6` or later, you’ll note the warning from mysql:
+If you're using `mysql 5.6` or later, you’ll note the warning from mysql (this is [not an issue if you’re using MariaDB](https://mariadb.com/kb/en/mariadb/mysql_config_editor-compatibility/)):

     mysql: [Warning] Using a password on the command line interface can be insecure.